-Florida Power of Attorney for Canadian Snowbirds
+Florida Power of Attorneys for Canadian Snowbirds

 Incapacity & Ownership of Florida Property